One-Pan Greek Chicken Thighs with Potatoes

 Instructions

-- Coat the chicken fully, then cover and refrigerate for at least 2 hours (or up to 8 hours for deeper flavor).
+- Marinate the chicken.
+Gently lift the skin on the chicken thighs and spread the marinade underneath for extra flavor.
+Coat the chicken fully, then cover and refrigerate for at least 2 hours (or up to 8 hours for deeper flavor).

-- Pat the skin dry with paper towels (this helps it crisp up).
-Let the chicken rest at room temperature while preheating the oven to 450°F.
+- Remove from marinade and pat dry.
+Remove the chicken from the marinade, letting excess drip off.
+Reserve the leftover marinade.
+Pat the skin dry with paper towels (this helps it crisp up), then let the chicken rest at room temperature while preheating the oven to 450°F.

-- Place the chicken thighs skin-side down, cover, and sear for about 5 minutes until the skin is golden brown.
+- Sear the chicken.
+Heat a large cast iron skillet over medium-high heat.
+Place the chicken thighs skin-side down, cover, and sear for about 5 minutes until the skin is golden brown.
 Flip the chicken.

-- Spoon the pan juices over the chicken and garnish with feta crumbles and fresh herbs.
+- Rest for 5 minutes before serving.
+This allows the juices to redistribute for perfectly juicy meat.
+Spoon the pan juices over the chicken and garnish with feta crumbles and fresh herbs.
 Serve hot.

 Notes